foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

   After finishing the above steps, the References of your project will look like:
   ![screenshot8](./Screenshot/screenshot8.jpg)

+## Integrate Foxit PDF SDK into your .Net project
+Similar to Xamarin, but the referencing DLLs method is more complex and .NET does not recommend using it.
+We recommend using nupkg, please refer to [Integrate with NuGet](#Install-By-NuGet).

 ## Build a Xamarin/.NET Android project using Foxit PDF SDK for Android
 **This section will help you to quickly build a full-featured PDF Reader in Xamarin Android platform with step-by-step instructions provided.**